 Know Your Products

-Kokum is soaked in vinegar for 20 to 30 minutes, after which they are sieved.
+Kokum is soaked in vinegar for a while and then sieved, after which the spices are added and mixed.

 Know your Didi: